Skip to navigation | Skip to main content | Skip to footer

 • peer-assisted study sessions with a student from the year above to support your learning outside lectures;

-• a practice placement mentor who will support your learning and help you stay on the right track;
+• a practice placement supervisor and assessor who will support your learning in practice;

 • student societies for midwifery, living at home, mature students and carers.